pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/newcontributor/how-to-be-contributor.rst

 Mentoring Process
 -----------------
 #.
 Assigned mentor will keep an eye on applicant (see  :ref:`newcontributor-mentors`)
     #.
+The mentor should reassign junior job bugs to himself and make the bugs blocker of applicant bug.
+    #.
 Give warnings on applicant bug report.
     #.
 Related to junior jobs difficulty, one more job can be demanded from the applicant.
 (Mentor can guide applicant to find one more job.)
     #.
 The owner of the packages that applicant has done will be his/her mentor.